Zhouhao12345/l10n-china/connector_dns_dnspod/README.rst

 Connector Dns Dnspod
 ====================

-This module aims to allows you to manage your DNSPod domain through Odoo.
+This module aims to allows you to manage your DNSPod zone through Odoo.

 Installation
 ============